 get treatment for withdrawal symptoms to help break the addiction cycle.

-to several deaths.
+been linked to several deaths.

 Parents, take note

 Drug use experts tell parents that their best strategy is to be involved in their

 children's lives and pay attention to everything that goes on.

 They offer these specific suggestions:

 Check out your children's friends.
 It's a red flag when children replace old friends with new ones who have bad reputations.

 Learn the signs of heroin use.
 Look for runny noses and eyes, pinpoint pupils, and abnormal amounts of sleep.
 Wearing